DataLab12/ABCD/README.md

 ```
 where K < iteration_count.

-* ABCD prints the vertex cardinality of the largest balanced subgraph found.
+* **Output:** ABCD prints the vertex cardinality of the largest balanced subgraph found.

 **Note:** if you run into errors related to the stack memory please run this command before executing the code:
 ```